Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 What will stop them is when you blow them up, when you get rid of them.

-The what the president of the United States is going to wage war on narco-terrorist organizations.
+The president of the United States is going to wage war on narco-terrorist organizations.

-Now, the justification, as I said, is that this is a drug gang and therefore he's anarcho terrorist, and that's why these uh war on terror authorities are being utilized in order to uh justify this.
+Now, the justification, as I said, is that this is a drug gang and therefore he's an arco-terrorist.

-But I just want to point to one thing we've shown you before, the uh the uh reports about where drugs are coming from.
+But I just want to point to one thing we've shown you before: the reports about where drugs are coming from.

 And only a small portion originate from Venezuela, if at all.